Neural Importance Sampling for Rapid and Reliable Gravitational-Wave Inference

 For the evidence, we compare against \textsc{Bilby-dynesty}~\cite{Ashton:2018jfp,Romero-Shaw:2020owr,Speagle_2020}, since nested sampling generally provides a more accurate estimate than MCMC.
 In Tab.~\ref{tab:O1_performance} we see that \textsc{Dingo-IS} is more precise by a factor of $\approx 10$, but the \textsc{Bilby} evidence is larger for both events by roughly one standard deviation.
 This deviation could be statistical, but it could also indicate a bias in one of the methods.
 (Recall that IS requires the proposal to be mass-covering for an unbiased evidence.)
 To further investigate for GW151012, we perform neural importance sampling starting from $10^6$ \textsc{Bilby} samples (see Supplemental Material).
 This achieves a slightly lower $\epsilon = 8.3\%$ than \textsc{Dingo-IS}, but $\log p(d) = -16412.89\pm 0.01$ in close agreement.
 While this does not fully rule out a bias in \textsc{Dingo-IS} samples (since the test is not fully independent) we take this as an indication that \textsc{Dingo-IS} indeed infers an unbiased evidence.
+More generally, it showcases how our method can be extended to improve the output of stochastic samplers.